How Do I Break Up With My Boyfriend And Move On?

 To enter a relationship, we must have feelings for the other person, and these feelings and connections are generally hard to get rid of once we have formed them.
 When you break up with your boyfriend, you will most likely feel those connections tugging on your heartstrings and pleading with you to go back to your boyfriend, but you must remember to stay strong as you chose for a reason, and you must stick to that choice.
 Fortunately, there are plenty of ways that you can move on from the relationship and start your life anew.

-The first thing that you should consider doing is to delete every shred of evidence from him in your life.
 Some people may not need to do this as they don't have as much difficulty and may not want to get rid of reminders, but any reminder can bring you another step back to reforming the relationship for struggling people.
 Gather up any items that they may have given you and throw them away or dispose of them in another appropriate manner shortly after the breakup.
 Also, make sure to get rid of any digital traces such as phone numbers, pictures on social media, or social media profiles that you are currently following.
 As the saying goes, out of sight, out of mind.

 Some other ways to move on after breaking up with your boyfriend are by setting healthy boundaries for your new relationship (if there is one), getting out there and meeting new people (this isn't recommended for everyone, but you must know yourself and whether or not this would be a healthy choice for you), and hanging out with friends and family who can replace the time you used to spend with your boyfriend.
-(If you plan to stay friends when you break up, make sure you set boundaries for things like whether you will hang out alone or what things you can talk about.
+(If you have reasons to stay friends after breaking up make sure you set boundaries for things like whether you will hang out alone or what things you can talk about.
 Otherwise, you may end up getting back into a relationship with him.)
 This can make it easier to move on.
 It's also possible that you won't be in contact, in which case this probably won't be an issue or, perhaps, you may want to avoid him entirely.
 As with throwing everything out, avoiding him and staying involved in your own life is a great way to forget what happened.

 Another way to jumpstart moving on is by keeping yourself busy with work and with other activities.
 Sitting home alone and reflecting on things or constantly having enough time to focus on the breakup will only allow you to fixate on your ex and will make it much harder for you to break away and move on mentally.
 You can easily eliminate this large gap of time by taking on more work, by engaging in other activities that fill the time between work or other spare moments where you otherwise wouldn't be doing anything, or by finding hobbies that you truly enjoy and that keep your mind off of your boyfriend.
 As the last section suggests, spending more time with your friends and keeping busy this way will also help you to concentrate on your life rather than on him.
 Overall, focus on yourself, take care of yourself, and make it so that the only person you can think about is you.
 Once you have been able to separate yourself from the previous attachment, it will grow easier to move on, and you will feel less of that intense emotion over time.
 If it makes you feel better, you can also read plenty of experiences online by people who have gone through exactly what you are going through time and time again and who have overcome it!
 If other people could do it, you are more than capable of moving on as well.